-Eligible to apply: The College Childcare Funds (FE Students) The University and College Childcare Funds Domicile/ residence Students must be eligible under the residency rules set out in Part 2 of Schedule 3 to the Education (Access Funds) (Scotland) (No.2) Determination 2018.
-Students must be eligible under the residency rules set out in Part 2 of Schedule 3 to the Education (Access Funds) (Scotland) (No.2) Determination 2018.
-Age Must be past compulsory school leaving age Must be past compulsory school leaving age

-Eligible Courses In addition to fundable courses, applicants must be fundable students.
-An explanation of 'fundable' may be found in the Funding Council's Guidance Notes .
+Eligible to apply: The College Childcare Funds (FE and HE Students) The University HE Childcare Funds Domicile/ residence Is UK domiciled and meets residency criteria set out in the Education (Access Funds) (Scotland) Determination 2021.
+Is UK domiciled and meets residency criteria set out in the Education (Access Funds) (Scotland) Determination 2021.
+Eligible Courses Must be attending a SFC-fundable course and must be a fundable student.
+An explanation of 'fundable' may be found in SFC's Credit Guidance .
+HE students must be attending full-time courses.
 Must be attending an eligible full-time course of study, as defined by SAAS.
 This includes postgraduate courses that qualify for tuition fee loan funding from SAAS.
 Other Criteria Colleges must ensure that they take account of the Regulations of Care (Scotland) Act 2001 and all childcare regulations when using the CCF to cover students' childcare costs.
-This act is at : www.legislation.gov.uk/asp/2001/8/conte nts Must have used full entitlement of all other available support such as student loan.
+Must have used some entitlement of all other available support such as student loan.
 HE lone parents should also have claimed the Lone Parents Grant from SAAS and have claimed Child Tax Credits and free nursery places etc., as provided by their local authority.
 Students must meet the eligibility criteria for tuition fees to be eligible for assistance from the Childcare Fund, apart from the Lone Parent Childcare Grant element.

-Other Support Students should have taken out any full free childcare entitlement available from the government and child tax credits, if applicable.
+Eligible to apply: The College Childcare Funds (FE and HE Students) The University HE Childcare Funds Age Must be past compulsory school leaving age Must be past compulsory school leaving age Other Support Students should have taken out any full free childcare entitlement available from the government and child tax credits, if applicable.
 Must be paying registered childcare costs.
-Priority Groups Mature Students, Lone Parents, Students studying part-time, care-experienced students, student carers, estranged students (Where it would not negatively impact on their ability to claim, or continue to be entitled to, income related benefits).
-Mature students, lone Parents, care- experienced students, student carers, estranged students, estranged students (Where it would not negatively impact on their ability to claim, or continue to be entitled to, income related benefits).
+Priority Groups Mature students, lone parents, part-time students, care-experienced students, student carers, estranged students (where it would not negatively impact on their ability to claim, or continue to be entitled to, income related benefits), students impacted financially by Covid- 19.
+Mature students, lone parents, care- experienced students, student carers, estranged students (Where it would not negatively impact on their ability to claim, or continue to be entitled to, income related benefits), students impacted financially by COVID-19.